pnlbwh/luigi-pnlpipe/docs/TUTORIAL.md

 # Recap
 This tutorial assumes you have made yourself familiar with [how Luigi works](README.md#how-luigi-works).
 In brief, each Luigi task executes its prerequisite tasks before executing the task itself.
 If expected output of a task exist, that will not rerun.
-Progress of the pipelines can be viewed in [http://cmu166.research.partners.org:8082]().
+Progress of the pipelines can be viewed in your Luigi server.

 Another assumption is--you have [organized your data](#1-organize-data-according-to-bids) according to BIDS convention.
 In the following, we shall explain how to run pipelines on DIAGNOSE-CTE data.